Why Are My Hydrangea Leaves Turning White? (7 Solutions)

 If you think your plant is exposed to extreme temperature changes, you can try moving it to a different location.

-Choose an area that is sheltered from the wind and has a consistent temperature.
+Choose an area sheltered from the wind with a consistent temperature.

 Keep the plant out of direct sunlight and away from heaters or air conditioners.